 Students will be expected to demonstrate skills of critical analysis through an ability to:

-· application of sustainability thinking to a range of policy and thematic contexts
+apply sustainability thinking to a range of policy and thematic contexts.

 Students will practice and develop the following:

-1. Data collection skills – including qualitative data, data collection and synthesis using databases, web and other sources
+Data collection skills including qualitative data, data collection and synthesis using databases, web, and other sources

-There will be three summative assessments, and this will be supported by weekly formative assessment involving the analysis of key readings.
+There will be two summative assessments, and this will be supported by weekly formative assessment involving the analysis of key readings.